sf-wdi-18/notes/projects/project-one/README.md

 ## TIMELINE

-* **Thursday, May 22nd** - Communicate your app idea to an instructor and put it in a card on our Trello [board](https://trello.com/b/dl7VicOR/sfwdi18-project1).
+* **Friday, May 22nd** - Communicate your app idea to an instructor and put it in a card on our Trello [board](https://trello.com/b/dl7VicOR/sfwdi18-project1).
 Be ready to talk about the scope of your project.
 Before beginning work on your project, your project idea and the scope of your project must be checked-off by an instructor.
 You will need the following for an instructor check-off:
     * Wireframes
     * User stories
     * Models and DB design